-ESIA No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation from relevant state departments. circulating.
-Continuous future engagements will Enquired on whether the public participation meetings were an exercise in futility since the project had already been launched by the President inform the design of the project and ensure provide a valuable opportunity to influence public perception and set a positive tone moving forward Requested for access to the previous ESIA reports that were done in 2013 The document is a public document that can be found on the NEMA website and online 17 Toll Fees Enquired on the toll charges The toll charges will be 300ksh on small vehicles for one way and 1800ksh for lorries, one way.
+No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation from relevant state departments. circulating.
+Continuous future engagements will exercise in futility since the project futility.
+They are an important exercise that will provide a valuable opportunity to influence public perception and set a positive tone moving forward Requested for access to the previous ESIA reports that were done in 2013 The document is a public document that can be found on the NEMA website and online 17 Toll Fees Enquired on the toll charges The toll charges will be 300ksh on small vehicles for one way and 1800ksh for lorries, one way.
 The Public Road Toll Act should form a basis for the Toll fees imposed.
 Enquired on whether the toll fees would be three hundred for one way or two ways The toll fees will be 300 for one way for small cars and will vary depending on where you exited from or joined the expressway from.
-Enquired on whether the toll fees would vary depending on the size of the car Maintained that toll charges were not viable for the local mwananchi. everyone or not everyone will want to pay but the existing road will still be free to be able to Enquired on whether the toll charges and fuel charges would go down as that would be double taxation.
+Enquired on whether the toll fees would vary depending on the size of the car Maintained that toll charges were not viable for the local mwananchi.
+The toll charges might not be affordable for everyone or not everyone will want to pay but the existing road will still be free to be able to serve those who opt not to use the expressway.
+Enquired on whether the toll charges and fuel charges would go down as that would be double taxation.
 Enquired on whether the toll fees would reduce over the years Enquired on how the toll stations will work in order to avoid cars queuing on the expressway when paying There have been considerations of using automatic systems by NTSA.All this is in the process of assessment so as to eliminate queues in the toll stations.
-Enquired on how paying of toll fees would work Enquired on where the toll fees would go to The toll fees would be collected by the private investor since he invested his own money to construct the expressway Enquired on whether ambulances will be charged Ambulances, Fire extinguishers, security cars, the police will use the expressway for free to be able to cater better for their citizens.
+Enquired on how paying of toll fees would work quedes in the tolk stations.
+Enquired on where the toll fees would go to The toll fees would be collected by the private investor since he invested his own money to construct the expressway Enquired on whether ambulances will be charged Ambulances, Fire extinguishers, security cars, the police will use the expressway for free to be able to cater better for their citizens.
 Enquired on how people ferrying the There is no clear answer to this question for